 The Nebraska Emergency Management Agency (NEMA) is part of the Military Department.
-The state's Adjutant General, Major General Judd Lyons, serves as the director of the agency as well as the commanding officer of the Army National Guard and the Air National Guard.
+The state's Adjutant General, Major General Daryl Bohac, serves as the director of the agency as well as the commanding officer of the Army National Guard and the Air National Guard.
 The three units comprise the Military Department.

 The agency is located in a bunker built in the 1960s during the height of the Cold War.
 It was intended to serve as Nebraska's government headquarters if nuclear confrontation was likely.
 The agency headquarters now serves as the nerve center for emergency management.
 NEMA is a small agency with less than 40 full-time and part-time employees.
 Day-to-day operations are managed by Al Berndt, assistant director.